hiwa-house/teletraan/docs/projects/brew_checklist.md

 - [ ] At end of mash, turn off PID, turn off pump, and close MLT valve.

 ## 📋 mash out
+- [ ] Install edge drain dip tube in Boil Kettle.
 - [ ] Set MLT to Boil Kettle pump flow, open MLT valve, and flood pump line with wort.
 - [ ] Open Boil Kettle valve and pump wort volume to Kettle at #2 on controller (0.5 GPM).
 - [ ] When wort level in MLT reaches grain bed, pump sparge water to top of MLT through sample valve and RIMS.
 - [ ] When Boil Kettle reaches pre-boil volume, close Boil Kettle valve, and turn off all pumps.